Metal Garden Fence

 Fence rolls are listed by height x length - for example, a metal garden fence roll listed as 6 x 150 is 6 feet high by 150 feet long.

-Note on our metal garden fencing: We specialize in this type of fencing to keep animals in or out.
+Note on our metal garden fencing: there are many types of fencing to keep animals in or out.
 To successfully create a fence to keep animals in or out, typically the bottom of the fence is bent into the shape of an L and staked to the ground, or buried inside the ground to prevent animals from digging down under the fence for access.
 For this reason and to ensure the fence lasts for years, we only produce and ship wire fence that is hot dip galvanized after weaving or welding.
 This means that the wire fence is made, then the entire fence is dipped in zinc to galvanize it (covering all the welds or joints), then if applicable it's black PVC coated.
 Our wire fence is engineered for fence to soil contact.
 You may see other product in stores or online stated as hot dip galvanized - but - it's before weaving or welding.
 That means the wire itself is galvanized then they produce the wire mesh, then coat it.
 The welds or joints are not galvanized.
 It's a slight but important difference in how long your fence will last over time.

 There are many factors to consider when deciding what height to choose: